Wongwian Yai: Wongwian Yai area

 Next to Ban Khaek up north before reaching the Chao Phraya River is Wongwian Lek, the traffic circle intersection, constructed during the reign of King Prajadhipok (Rama VII) in 1943 after the opening of the Memorial Bridge has made the area and communities in the vicinity progress commercially.
 The bridge connects Thonburi and Bangkok where many business areas such as Phahurat, Saphan Han, Sampheng, Ratchawong and Song Wat are situated.
 From this traffic circle, one could find buses to commute directly to their destinations within Bangkok.
 When it was first built, there was a small traffic circle and its surrounding grass lawn, without the clock tower which watch added later.
 The row houses on the roadside connecting the Memorial Bridge were built two-storied with tin roofs.
 In the vicinity of the circle, there were shops and parking areas for horse-drawn carriages and tricycles waiting for passengers to commute over to the Bangkok side.
 The food shops along the footpath rendered the area a busy and noisy atmosphere at night.
 Prior to the World War II, musical bands were arranged to play on Saturday and Sunday.
 Wongwian Lek is located at the foot of the Memorial Bridge and the Phra Pok Klao Bridge in Somdet Chao Phraya of Khlong San, opposite Suksanari School in Wat Kanlaya of Thon Buri.
+The traffic circle was removed in 1983 to make way for a new bridge crossing the Chao Phraya River.
 It is now another market of Buddha amulets in Bangkok, apart from Tha Prachan.